Software Licensing

 References:

-The MIT License is one of the most permissive and popular open source licenses:
+The is one of the most permissive and popular open source licenses:

 Even if a repository's source code is publicly viewable on GitHub, that does not grant someone permission to use the software without limitations.